Predicting integers from continuous parameters

-Furthermore, our other distribution function, Bitwise, performs well on highly dispersed or varied datasets in terms of bits, but exhibits significantly increased RMSE scores compared to other distribution functions.
-This suggests that errors in higher-order bits cause the predicted values to drift substantially, leading to large absolute errors despite reasonable probability assignments.
+Furthermore, our other distribution function, Bitwise, performs well in terms of bits on highly dispersed data such as Migration (as discussed above).
+However, it exhibits significantly increased RMSE scores compared to other distribution functions across all datasets.
+It is likely that some probability assigned to higher-order bits causes large outliers to be assigned small but non-zero probability, to which the RMSE is sensitive.
+Whether this is a problem depends largely on the use case for which the model is deployed.